Beverly Malone

 Send a request for a speaking engagement

 Under Dr. Beverly Malone’s leadership, the National League for Nursing (NLN) has advanced the science of nursing education through enhancing stakeholder collaboration, increasing diversity in nursing scholarship, and championing evidence-based practice.
-Dr. Malone’s distinguished career has blended policy, education, administration, and clinical practice, including as Federal Deputy Assistant Secretary for Health under President Bill Clinton.
+Dr. Malone’s distinguished career has blended policy, education, administration, and clinical practice, including service as Deputy Assistant Secretary for Health under President Bill Clinton.

-In 2020, Dr. Malone was given the University of Cincinnati’s Linda Bates Parker Legend Award, named an Honorary Member of the Philippine Nurses Association of America, and presented with an Award of Distinction by the NLN Board of Governors.
-Also, she was bestowed the Gail L. Warden Leadership Excellence Award by the National Center for Healthcare Leadership and conferred by the American Academy of Nursing with their Highest Nursing Honor, “Living Legend.”
+In 2020, Dr. Malone received the University of Cincinnati’s Linda Bates Parker Legend Award, was named an Honorary Member of the Philippine Nurses Association of America, and received a special award of distinction from the NLN Board of Governors.
+She was also bestowed the Gail L. Warden Leadership Excellence Award by the National Center for Healthcare Leadership and was conferred the AAN’s highest nursing honor, “Living Legend.”
+From 1996 to 2000, Dr. Malone served two terms as president of the ANA, representing 180,000 nurses in the U.S.